 “We’re going to go in and fill-in that little 1,500 foot gap,” Pearce said.
 “Seneca will become a regular off-ramp, but there will also be a through lane there so we end up with three through lanes the entire way on northbound I-5 from I-90 to the convention center.”

-Construction on this project is set to begin next month, and Pearce said it will take two summer seasons to finish.
+Construction on this project begins Monday, and Pearce said it will take two summer seasons to finish.
 The goal is to have this lane open in the fall of 2022.

 “We expect that when this section becomes three lanes all the way through that just reduces merges, lane changes,” Pearce said.
 “That is going to help smooth out the flow of traffic.”